Getting smart about call flagging and call blocking

 Why are your legitimate calls being flagged or blocked?

-In our video chat with Jesse Daniels, VP of Sales at One Health Direct, he mentioned how devastating it is to have calls flagged as a spam risk, especially for a legitimate nationwide business dependent on reaching consumers.
-They make over a million outbound calls a day.
+In a video chat with Jesse Daniels, VP of Sales at One Health Direct, he mentioned how devastating it is to have calls flagged as a spam risk, especially for a legitimate nationwide business dependent on reaching consumers.
+“I read a statistic that said there’s about a 6% chance that [customers] are going to pick up the phone if they see “Spam Likely.”
+That’s it.
+So if that’s showing up on their cell phones, they are not picking up the phones.
+And if people are not picking up the phones, I can’t make money and I can’t keep my business afloat.”

 Understanding factors that contribute to call blocking or flagging

-- Consumers can download 3rd party apps to block calls such as Robokiller, Nomorobo, Hiya: Spam Phone Call Blocker, Truecaller, YouMail Voicemail & Spam Block and more.
+- Consumers can download third-party apps to block calls such as Robokiller, Nomorobo, Hiya: Spam Phone Call Blocker, Truecaller, YouMail Voicemail & Spam Block and more.

 - Consumers can simply report specific numbers as spam or scam through their smartphones and block these numbers.